 Also known as American flag fish, these Florida natives are notorious for eating filamentous algae.
 Since Florida flag fish are very active and fast, they can escape a turtle’s rather slow attacks easily.
 In most cases, a turtle will have a hard time catching these fish—making them suitable candidates for a turtle tank.

-However, since these fish don’t have a “sucker mouth,” don’t expect them to hoover the green films off the tank’s surface.
+However, since these fish don’t have a “sucker mouth,” don’t expect them to mop the green films off the tank’s surface.